identifiers-org/monorepo/README.md

-# cloud-hq-ws-registry
+# Overview
-Identifiers.org HQ - Registry API Service
+This repository contains the Identifiers.org Registry API Service at HQ.